Student Housing: A future-oriented asset class with potential

 is driven by several factors:

-Increasing student numbers: The number of students in Germany and Europe is constantly increasing.
-In Germany, an increase of 10% is expected by 2030.
+Rising student numbers: The number of students in Germany and Europe is steadily increasing.
+In Germany, a 10% increase is projected by 2030.

 Urbanization: More and more young people are moving to cities to study.
-This leads to a shortage of living space in university metropolitan areas.
+This is leading to a shortage of housing in university towns and cities.

-Shortage of affordable housing: The prices for housing in metropolitan areas are constantly rising.
-This makes it increasingly difficult for students to find affordable housing.
+Scarcity of affordable housing: Prices for housing in metropolitan areas are constantly rising.
+This makes it increasingly difficult for students to find affordable accommodation.

 Student housing offers investors several advantages: